chipchaderez/ovirt-disaster-recovery-tool/README.md

 The admin should pick the storage domain type, the export path, the host to perform the connect operations as part of the import process, and the name of the imported storage domain in the new Data Center.
 ![run python script](/sources/import_sd_on_progress.png)

-Once the storage domain will finish to be imported, a pop-up will be performed to the user, asking if there is another storage domain to import to the new Data Center.
+Once the storage domain will finish to be imported, a pop-up will be performed to the admin, asking if there is another storage domain to import to the new Data Center.
 ![run python script](/sources/import_succeeded_any_more_question.png)

 Once all the storage domains will finish to be import, the process of registering all the entities (VM/Templates) will start.